December 19, 2024

 As one of the premier extensives regulatory schemes for crypto trading in a significant economy, MiCA will lay down new criteria impacting market players in various domains.
 The report’s findings state that a mere 9% of companies impacted by MiCA are entirely ready for it, with 25% having made no strides in preparation.
 With MiCA anticipated to be enacted at the year’s closure, businesses should quickly ascertain their eligibility under its purview and kick-start compliance measures.

-Enhanced Trading Surveillance For Crypto Businesses
+Enhanced Trading Surveillance for Crypto Businesses

 Market surveillance conditions proposed by MiCA are in step with prescriptions from the EU’s Market Abuse Regulation (MAR).
 A host of enterprises, particular newcomers under the MiCA gamut, will need to surmount sizeable operational barriers to implement adequate compliance systems.
 Uncertainty prevails among many companies as to whether they fall within the reach of MiCA.